pkt-cash/ns-projects/projects/2019_11_13_pkt_insight.md

 * **F_M_LASTBLK**

 Upon completion of Milestone 2, a report will be written and the applicant will seek approval from the network steward.
-Upon approval, payment of 15mn PKT will be issued, covering Milestone 1 and Milestone 2.
+Upon approval, payment of 10mn PKT will be issued.

 At this point the project will reach the end of it's explicit funding, however the applicant commits to the long term maintanence of the PKT insight software and the network steward commits